-Michael Troiano, DPM discusses osteomyelitis and its etiology, diagnoses and treatment in relation to the implantation of prosthetic devices.
+Michael Troiano, DPM discusses osteomyelitis and its etiology, diagnosis and treatment in relation to the implantation of prosthetic devices.
 Dr Troiano reviews biofilm and other obstacles that present with prosthetic devices and resulting osteomyelitis.

 CPME (Credits: 0.75)

 Complete the 4 steps to earn your CE/CME credit: